ansys/pyprimemesh/doc/source/user_guide/sizing.rst

     :width: 400pt
     :align: center

+The :attr:`ignore_self_proximity <ansys.meshing.prime.ProximitySizingParams.ignore_self_proximity>`
-:attr:`ignore_self_proximity <ansys.meshing.prime.ProximitySizingParams.ignore_self_proximity>` and :attr:`ignore_orientation <ansys.meshing.prime.ProximitySizingParams.ignore_orientation>` are also considered for Proximity Sizing. ignore_self_proximity is set to True if proximity between faces in the same face zonelet is to be ignored. ignore_orientation allows you to ignore the face normal orientation during the proximity calculation.
-This option is enabled by default.
+and :attr:`ignore_orientation <ansys.meshing.prime.ProximitySizingParams.ignore_orientation>`
+parameters are also considered for proximity sizing.
+The ``ignore_self_proximity`` parameter is set to ``True`` if proximity between faces in the same face zonelet is to be ignored.
+The ``ignore_orientation`` parameter allows you to ignore the face normal orientation during the proximity calculation.
+This Boolean parameter is set to ``False`` by default.
 In general, the proximity depends on the direction of face normals.

-An example is shown below to explain the use of the ignore_orientation option for Face Proximity.
+This example explains the use of the ``ignore_orientation`` parameter for face proximity.
 The normals on the grooved box point inward.
-With default setting, the proximity size function does not refine the surface along the entire groove length.
-When the ignore_orientation is True, the surface will be refined along the groove length."
+With the default setting of ``False``, the proximity size function does not refine the surface along the entire groove length.
+If the ``ignore_orientation`` is set to ``True``, the surface is refined along the groove length

 .. figure:: ../images/proximityorientation.png
     :width: 400pt